Frequently Asked Questions

 How do I accept my award?

-Financial aid awards must be accepted or declined on WSU Pipeline.
+Financial aid awards must be accepted or declined on WSU Academica.
 If you are accepting a loan award, additional requirements must be met.
 You must complete one-time loan counseling for Federal Perkins, Federal Stafford, or Federal Graduate PLUS loans.
 You must also sign loan promissory notes.
 See our loan page for more information.

 What is a consortium agreement?